 - Recent evidence suggests fewer people are moving across state lines in search for work.
 Why do you think this is, and what can be done to increase geographic mobility?

 - What are the most common mistakes job seekers make when seeking employment?

 In order to determine the best job markets in the U.S., WalletHub compared 182 cities — including the 150 most populated U.S. cities, plus at least two of the most populated cities in each state — across two key dimensions, “Job Market” and “Socio-economics.”
 We assigned a heavier weight to the former, considering the fact that factors in that category most heavily influence a job seeker’s decision in terms of relocation for employment.

-Finally, we determined each city’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order our sample.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In determining our sample, we considered only the city proper in each case, excluding cities in the surrounding metro area.

 Job Market – Total Points: 80